jpph/seedsigner-distro/README.md

 # SeedSigner Distro

 SeedSigner Distro can be started from a CDROM or an USB stick on a computer and being used to sign air gapped transactions.
+Use f12 or other keypress at bios boot to select the usb or cdrom to boot.
+Everything should start automatically and you should arrive to the seedsigner emulator.
+This is very minimal debian distro, I removed network driver to be sure to be airgapped.
+When finished, power down by long press power button of the PC. (to restart you can do ctrl-alt-f1 to go to console then ctrl-alt-del).

 ## Setup Seedsigner Distribution  to a CDROM or USB stick